dancju/dancju.github.io/_posts/2014-07-06-suffix-automaton.md

 title: Suffix automaton

 ---
-A suffix automaton is a DFA that accepts all suffix strings of a given text.
+A suffix automaton is a Deterministic Finite Automaton (DFA) that accepts all suffix of a given string.

-Actually, I don't really understand the following code.

-## Template
+## The suffix automaton C++ class

 ```cpp
 template<uint8_t SIGMA, size_t CAPACITY> class SAM {